vmzhivetyev/stm32-stlinkv2-platformio/README.md

 1. Click upload in PlatformIO
 1. Profit

-# How to get USB Serial working?
+# How to get Serial via USB working?

 The platfromio.ini uphere is correct as to: https://community.platformio.org/t/difficulty-with-getting-usb-serial-usb-cdc-working/7501/6